syamjayaraj/youngmenu-website/README.md

 ## Features

-- Display a list of stores and their corresponding menus.
 - Detailed references and information about Youngmenu.
+- Display the list of stores and their corresponding menus.

 ## Getting Started